aryaniyaps/moodle-proctor/README.md

 Some projects create runtime artifacts while running:

-- `manual_proctoring/backend/logs/` stores backend warning logs
+- `backend/logs/manual-proctoring/` stores manual-proctoring warning logs
 - `ai_proctoring` can generate violation logs, screenshots, and PDF reports depending on configuration
 - generated build artifacts such as `.next`, `node_modules`, and Python cache folders are not source files